Skip to main content

 character:setSlot("right_hand", sword)

--- Register animation end event
+-- Register an animation end event

 character:onAnimationEnd(function(animationName, target)